czmyt/steve/UNLICENSE/README.md

 ### (Un)License

-This (Un)License is incorporated into many of the files published here.
+Note: This (Un)License is incorporated into many of the files published here.
+<br />It does **NOT** apply to all of the file published here as some are copyrighted.

 ---